Mitigating "Epistemic Debt" in Generative AI-Scaffolded Novice Programming using Metacognitive Scripts: Introduction

-To that end, we once again turn to learning science research, drawing inspiration from Teachable Agents \cite{biswas2005} to design an ``Explanation Gate'' intervention.
-This intervention requires novice learners, in a scaffolded setting, to teach-back what they have learned and understood to their AI chatbot before being allowed to use the generated code.
-We hypothesize that this introduction of ``Metacognitive Friction'' can restore learner comprehension without significantly degrading productivity.
-Our research questions are as follows:
+To that end, we draw on the Teachable Agent paradigm \cite{biswas2005} to design an Explanation Gate intervention: before accepting AI-generated code, learners must explain its causal logic to the system in their own words.
+We hypothesize that this introduction of metacognitive friction can restore learner comprehension without significantly degrading productivity.

 Our research questions are as follows: